 Acceptable accuracy happens where the value that the model brings in outweighs the costs of any mistakes it makes (plus the cost of building it).
 We’d like to ship something when we reach this acceptable accuracy, and then iterate on it to increase accuracy for as long as the additional accuracy captures more value than it costs.

-What else should the sales team share with us?
+What should we ask the sales team?

 - Question: What proportion of these physicians have we already contacted?